 - Again let

 - INI denote the number of nodes,

 - IKI, the number of commodities, and

 - IAI, the number of possible arcs.

-- The number of bundle constraints (1.3b), |A|, is unchanged from the node-arc formulation.
+The number of bundle constraints

-- However, the INI IKI mass-balance equations (1.1c) are replaced by IKI constraints (1.3c).
+The number of bundle constraints (1.3b), IAI, is unchanged from the node-arc formulation.